openstack/kolla/doc/dev-quickstart.rst

 above.
 AUFS requires CONFIG\_AUFS\_XATTR=y set when building the kernel.
 On Ubuntu, versions prior to 3.19 did not set this flag to be compatible with Docker.
-If unable to upgrade the kernel, the Kolla community recommends using a different storage backend such as btrfs when running Docker dameon.
+If unable to upgrade the kernel, the Kolla community recommends using a different storage backend such as btrfs when running Docker daemon.

 On the deployment host Ansible>=1.8.4 must be installed and is the only requirement for deploying OpenStack.
 To build the Docker container images locally the dependnencies docker>=1.7.0 and the Python libraries docker-py>=1.2.0 and Jinja2>=2.6 must be installed.

-The deployment targt nodes require the installation of docker>=1.7.0 and docker-py>=1.2.0.
+The deployment target nodes require the installation of docker>=1.7.0 and docker-py>=1.2.0.

-To install Kolla Python depenedencies use:
+To install Kolla Python dependencies use:

 ::